Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring, and Summer

 This course is specifically designed for caregivers of infants and toddlers.
-The class focuses on the growth and development of the child, prenatal through three years of age, within various social contexts.
+It focuses on the growth and development of the child, prenatal through three years of age, within various social contexts.
 Topics include fostering relationships, implementing health and safety practices, designing early learning environments and activities, accommodating individual differences, and creating partnerships with parents and families.
 This course meets state licensing requirements for child care providers.

 CHLD 112: Child Growth and Development